vijayt-dev/React-Evaluation-3/README.md

 **reducer**

-A single reducer function that will be used as the root reducer, or an object of slice reducers that will be passed to combineReducers()
+A single reducer function that will be used as the root reducer, or an object of slice reducers that will be passed to combineReducers().

 **middleware**